Overview

 A: North of the river

-Two Rocks to North Yanchep Beach (Note - Only the existing coastal path has been mapped);
+Two Rocks to North Yanchep Beach (Note - the only coastal path in this section is a very short one in Two Rocks);

-North Yanchep Beach to Yanchep Lagoon (Note - there is coastal path);
+North Yanchep Beach to Yanchep Lagoon (Note - mostly undeveloped);

-Yanchep Lagoon to Pipidinny (Note - there is coastal path);
+Yanchep Lagoon to Pipidinny (Note - mostly undeveloped);

 NOTE: In the interim, the coastal walk adjacent to the Yanchep settlement is 4.0km one way and has been included as a stand alone walk - click here to go to that information.